The primary instructors for this course are:

 Participation requires that you purchase the H-ITT remote transmitter associated with the in-class student response system.
 Information on compatible remotes is found on the H-ITT remote and registration instructions page.
 Responses made via this transmitter will be recorded.
 Correct responses are worth 2 points, and (to encourage participation) incorrect responses will be worth 1 point.
 Responding for other students (using their H-ITT remotes) is considered cheating by both parties.

-To get the credit for H-ITT points, you must register your remote with the auditorium H-ITT system.
-To register your remote (or re-register a new remote if your breaks) use the link "HITT remotes and registration instructions" in the left menu and follow the instructions on that page.
+To get the credit for H-ITT points, you must BOTH register your remote through Canvas (this links the remote points to your name), and register your remote with the auditorium H-ITT system every single time you enter the classroom (this allows the HITT system to see any use of the remote).
+To register your remote in Canvas (or re-register a new remote if your breaks) use the link "HITT remotes and registration instructions" Quiz in Canvas and follow the instructions on that page.
 It is your responsibility to purchase the correct model remote, to observe that your remote is functioning properly, and that you are sending on the correct channel (see HITT Registration Survey for link to instructions for setting the remote channel).
 It is recommended that you set the channel at the start of each lecture.
 Lights on the remote and the remote code appearing on-screen will indicate that your answer has been recorded in the system.

 How to succeed in this course